OPEN STUDIO WITH PLANTS

 Lithograph on Paper, Alison Grant, 2022

-The 24 Collaborators are a wide range of people from chefs, writers, artists, allotment holders, gardeners, people from fossil fuel, food, marine and creative industries, as well as children.
-Each Collaborator has contributed to the Open Studio Exhibition something they have created related to our biosphere (without using any materials specifically purchased for the intervention), to be displayed in the Exhibition along with the plants they have nurtured.
+The 24 Collaborators were a wide range of people from chefs, writers, artists, allotment holders, gardeners, people from fossil fuel, food, marine and creative industries, as well as children.
+Each Collaborator contributed to the Open Studio Exhibition anything they had created (without using any materials specifically purchased for the intervention), to be displayed in the Exhibition along with the plants they had nurtured.

 Please talk to us if you would like support in doing so.